iterative/dvc.org/content/docs/studio/run-experiments.md

 branch), and click on `Commit changes`.

 Now, the CI/CD pipeline that you have set up (eg, Github Actions) will be invoked to run the experiment.
-If your refresh the view (reload the page), the experiment (i.e. the commit that you just pushed) along with its results (metrics) will be included in the list of all commits.
+If you refresh the view (reload the page), the experiment (i.e. the commit that you just pushed) along with its results (metrics) will be included in the list of all commits.